shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

 Datatest helps speed up and formalize data-wrangling and data validation tasks.
-It repurposes software testing practices to automate a diciplined approach for an often messy process.
+It repurposes software testing practices for data preparation and quality assurance projects.
 Datatest can help you:

 * Save time when cleaning and wrangling data.
 * Maintain a record of checks and decisions regarding important data sets.